 Added by Shane Koelmeyer on December 7, 2016 at 15:34 — No Comments

 A positive workplace culture focuses on your people, their personal productivity and it benefits the whole.
-A high-trust environment lets business leaders attract…Continue
+A high-trust environment lets business leaders attract and retain high-performance individuals who perpetuate this culture, delivering business…Continue

 Added by Emily Wilson on December 7, 2016 at 15:08 — No Comments

 Most workplace investigators operate fairly and thoroughly, producing high quality reports following each investigation.
-Yet oversights do occur – and some investigators have been known to miss vital clues or pieces of the workplace puzzle.Similarly, even though all essential material might be…Continue
+Yet oversights do occur – and some investigators have been known to miss vital clues or pieces of the workplace puzzle.Similarly, even though all essential material might be uncovered during an investigation, it still might not be accurately…Continue

 Added by Vince Scopelliti on December 7, 2016 at 1:00 — No Comments

 According to research conducted by Harvard University, about 47 percent of us spend our waking hours thinking about something other than what we’re doing.
-What this means is that we are not present or conscious in the…Continue
+What this means is that we are not present or conscious in the moment to fully listen, connect and engage with events,…Continue

 Added by Nina Mostafa on December 6, 2016 at 15:26 — No Comments